Localising change points in piecewise polynomials of general degrees: Introduction

 The work in this paper falls within the general topic of change point analysis, which has a long history and is being actively studied till date.
 In change point analysis, one assumes that the underlying distributions change at a set of unknown time points, called change points, and stay the same between two consecutive change points.
 A closely related problem is change point detection in piecewise constant signals.
-This is studied thoroughly in \cite{chan2013}, \cite{FrickEtal2014}, \cite{dumbgen2001multiscale}, \cite{dumbgen2008multiscale}, \cite{LiEtal2017}, \cite{jeng2012simultaneous} and \cite{wang2020univariate}, among others. \cite{fearnhead2019detecting}, \cite{baranowski2016narrowest}, \cite{chen2020jump} and \cite{cheng2008kernel} studied change point analysis in piecewise linear signals.
-Our work in this paper can be seen as a generalisation of the aforementioned results, but allowing for polynomials of arbitrary degrees, and the magnitudes of coefficients changes to vanish as the sample size grows unbounded.
+This is studied thoroughly in \cite{chan2013}, \cite{FrickEtal2014}, \cite{dumbgen2001multiscale}, \cite{dumbgen2008multiscale}, \cite{LiEtal2017}, \cite{jeng2012simultaneous} and \cite{wang2020univariate}, among others. \cite{fearnhead2019detecting}, \cite{baranowski2016narrowest}, \cite{chen2020jump}, \cite{anastasiou2021detecting}, \cite{fryzlewicz2020narrowest}, \cite{maeng2019detecting} and \cite{cheng2008kernel} studied change point analysis in piecewise linear signals.
+Our work in this paper can be seen as a generalisation of the aforementioned results, allowing for polynomials of arbitrary degrees, and the magnitudes of coefficients changes to vanish as the sample size grows unbounded, although some of the aforementioned work may contain more general assumptions on the noise structure.
 Detailed comparisons with some existing literature will be provided after we present our main results.

-Beyond univariate sequence, the existing work on change point analysis includes studies on high-dimensional models \citep[e.g.][]{wang2017optimal, DetteEtal2018, wang2016high}, network models \citep[e.g.][]{wang2018optimal, CribbenYu2017, bhattacharjee2018change}, nonparametric models \citep[e.g.][]{padilla2019optimal, padilla2019optimal2, garreau2018consistent} and regression models \citep[e.g.][]{bai1998estimating, bai2003computation, wang2019localizing, wang2020detecting, rinaldo2020localizing}.
+Beyond univariate sequence, the existing work on change point analysis includes studies on high-dimensional models \citep[e.g.][]{wang2017optimal, DetteEtal2018, wang2016high}, network models \citep[e.g.][]{wang2018optimal, CribbenYu2017, bhattacharjee2018change}, nonparametric models \citep[e.g.][]{padilla2019optimal, padilla2019optimal2, garreau2018consistent} and regression models \citep[e.g.][]{bai1998estimating, bai2003computation, wang2019localizing, wang2020detecting, rinaldo2021localizing}.

 To divert slightly, it is worth mentioning that instead of focusing on estimating the locations of the change points, a complementary problem is to estimate the whole of the underlying piecewise polynomial function itself.
 This is a canonical problem in nonparametric regression and also has a long history.
 The piecewise polynomial function is typically assumed to satisfy certain regularity at the change points.
 The classical settings therein assume that the degrees of the underlying polynomials are taken to be some particular values and the change points, referred to as knots, are at fixed locations, see e.g.~\cite{green1993nonparametric} and \cite{wahba1990spline}.
 More recent regression methods have focussed on fitting piecewise polynomials where the knots are not fixed beforehand and is estimated from the data \citep[e.g.][]{mammen1997locally, tibshirani2014adaptive, shen2020phase, guntuboyina2020adaptive}.